Flash Encryption

 See how to check ESP32-C2 Flash Encryption Status.

-In Project Configuration Menu, do the following:
+In Editing the Configuration, do the following:

 Select encryption mode (Development mode by default).